-Duration of treatment A single dose from 1 year of age or a two dose course for contacts under 1 year of age.
-Other meningococcal vaccines (such as MenACWY) are used for subsequent routine boosters in adolescence.
-Quantity to be supplied / administered Single 0.5ml dose per administration.
-Supplies GHA clinics should order/receive MenC disease vaccines from the SBH Pharmacy dept. The Pharmacy dept will source the vaccine via the national appointed supply route for the GHA.
-NHS/GHA standard operating procedures should be followed for appropriate ordering, storage, handling, preparation, administration and waste minimisation of MenC Vaccine, which ensure use is in accordance with the product's SPC and official national/GHA recommendations Storage Store between +2°C to +8°C. Store in original packaging in order to protect from light.
+Supplies Vaccine for the management of contacts of MenC disease should ideally b ordered from the manufacturer/wholesalers.
+Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see Green Book Chapter 3).
+Storage Store between +2°C to +8°C. Store in original packaging in order to protect from light.
 Do not freeze.
 After reconstitution, the vaccine should ideally be administered promptly or kept between +2°C to +8°C and used within 24 hours.
 Experimental data show that the reconstituted vaccine could also be kept up to 24 hours at ambient temperature (25°C).
 If it is not used within 24 hours, do not administer the vaccine.
 In the event of an inadvertent or unavoidable deviation of these conditions, vaccine that has been stored outside the conditions stated above should be quarantined and risk assessed for suitability of continued off-label use or appropriate disposal.
 Refer to Vaccine Incident Guidance .
-Disposal Follow local clinical waste policy and GHA/NHS standard operating procedures and ensure safe and secure waste disposal.
-Equipment used for vaccination, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of safely and securely according to local GHA arrangements and guidance in the technical memorandum 07-01 : Safe management of healthcare waste (Department of Health, 2013).
+Disposal Equipment used for immunisation, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of safely in a UN-approved puncture-resistant 'sharps' box, according to local authority arrangements and guidance in the technical memorandum 07-01 : Safe management of healthcare waste (Department of Health, 2013).
 Drug interactions Immunological response may be diminished in those receiving immunosuppressive treatment.
 Vaccination is recommended even if the antibody response may be limited.
 May be given at the same time as other vaccines.
 A detailed list of drug interactions is available in the SPC, which is available from the electronic Medicines Compendium website .